borisding/avenue-express/README.md

 ## Unit Testing

 - All test files should reside in `./tests` folder.
 [Jest](https://jestjs.io/) framework is used for running tests.
-All Jest related config can be seen under `jest` property in `package.json`.
+All Jest related config can be seen under `jest.config.js` file.

 - Besides, `vue-jest` and `jest-serializer-vue` are also included for testing `.vue` components.